Seattle SuperSonics: Relocation to Oklahoma City

-Possible new franchise
+Failed new franchise

 Sacramento Kings

 In 2011, a group of investors led by hedge fund founder Chris Hansen spoke with Seattle mayor Mike McGinn about investing in an arena in hopes of securing an NBA franchise and reviving the Seattle SuperSonics.
 McGinn offered to Hansen to obtain ownership of KeyArena for little to no money.

 Rumors Hansen would begin pursuing a vulnerable franchise to move to Seattle began circulating.
 Most of the discussion centered on the Sacramento Kings, a struggling franchise that had been unsuccessfully trying to replace the aging Power Balance Pavilion.
 The rumors were such that Think Big Sacramento, a community action group created by Sacramento mayor Kevin Johnson to develop solutions for the Kings, wrote to Hansen asking him not to pursue the city's team.

 On May 16, 2012, after coming to agreement, McGinn, Constantine, and Hansen presented the proposed Memorandum of Understanding (MOU) to the public.

 The King County Council voted to approve the MOU on July 30, 2012, adding amendments that provided for work with the Port of Seattle, securing the SuperSonics naming rights, offering reduced-price tickets, support for the Seattle Storm WNBA franchise, and requiring an economic analysis.

 Hansen and Seattle City Council announced on September 11, 2012, a tentative agreement on a revised MOU that included the county council's amendments and new provisions; a personal guarantee from Hansen to cover cost overruns of construction of the new arena and make up any backfall for annual repayment of the city bonds issued.
 To address concerns of Port of Seattle, the Seattle Mariners, and local industry, a SoDo transportation improvement fund to be maintained at $40 million by tax revenue generated by the arena was also included.
 All parties agreed transaction documents would not be signed and construction would not begin before the state-required environmental impact analysis was completed.
 By a vote of 7–2, Seattle City Council approved the amended MOU on September 24, 2012.
 The King County Council reviewed the amended MOU and voted unanimously in favor of approval on October 15, 2012.

 In June 2012, it was revealed Hansen's investment partners included Microsoft CEO Steve Ballmer, and brothers Erik and Peter Nordstrom of fashion retailer Nordstrom, Inc. Peter Nordstrom had been a minority owner of the SuperSonics under Howard Schultz's ownership.
 Wally Walker, a former SuperSonics executive, was also later revealed to be part of Hansen's group.
 On January 9, 2013, media reports regarding the imminent sale of majority ownership of the Sacramento Kings to Hansen, Ballmer, the Nordstroms, and Walker for $500 million to relocate to Seattle as early as the 2013–14 NBA season emerged.